At the Winter Poetry & Prose Getaway

 Enrollment is on a first-come, first-served basis and is limited to

-one of these intensive sessions per Special Guest.
+one of these intensive sessions with each Special Guest.
+There is a

 Your tuition also includes a one-on-one tutorial with one of